dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 > On-policy learning is like "learning on the job".

 In DP, we saw that we can find optimal policy by using GPI.
 Similarly in MC, we use the same process for finding optimal policy.
 But one problem in MC control is that we don't have a model of MDP.
 For value function policy evaluation methods from above either first visit or every visit method can be used to evaluate current policy.
-But when policy needs to be improved, we are expected to have transition probabilities over all actions from current state in choosing best action such that after taking one step using that action from current state and ending up in next state that will provide maximum returns. <span color='blue'>This is the reason why we prefer using action-values over state-values when dynamics of environment is not known.</span> The policy for action action values is taking the action with maximum action value.
+But when policy needs to be improved, we are expected to have transition probabilities over all actions from current state in choosing best action such that after taking one step using that action from current state and ending up in next state that will provide maximum returns. <span class='blue'>This is the reason why we prefer using action-values over state-values when dynamics of environment is not known.</span> The policy for action action values is taking the action with maximum action value.

 $$
 \begin{aligned}